The past few weeks have been an incredible experience for me, both personally and professionally.

 The pleasant and unpleasantness is all part of life’s process, and for us to keep surging our way forward with equanimity, balance and inner contentment, we must embrace all facets of the lived experience, the yin and the yang, the shadow and the light, the sun and the moon.

 At Mind Body Living I follow my Nurtured Mind, Nurtured Body Approach to whole-life fitness and wellbeing.
-I believe that this is what changes people’s lives, improves the lives of those around us and improves the climate of the world we live in, in a profound and sustainable way.
+Nurturing both our minds and our bodies is what can change people’s lives, improve the lives of those around us and improve the climate of the world we live in, in a profound and sustainable way.

 Essentially, if we can nurture our minds (including our heart-minds), and in turn nurture our bodies, the rest will take care of itself.
 I’d like to share a little bit more about my Nurtured Mind, Nurtured Body Approach.